- Recent articles

 Spaced repetition is about repetition, not learning

 The main function of Anki or other similar programs is repetition.
 They allow you to maintain words that you have previously learnt and they allow you to do so without wasting too much time.
 I advice against using SRS to learn the words in the first place, so don’t just import a hundred new words and go through them until you know them, because that would indeed be repeating the same mistake as we’ve looked at above.
 Instead you should spend some extra time and use smart and carefully thought-out methods to learn the words as efficiently as you can.
 Looking at character components and individual characters to learn words very fast is a good way to do it.
-Be smart, think about what you’re doing.
+I have also written an article about how to learn Chinese characters as a beginner.

 The point is that you use one method to memorise the words when you first encounter them, and then you use spaced repetition software to help you remember them afterwards.
 The program will remind you roughly when you are about to forget a word or a character; ideally you review the flashcard the second you would have forgotten it if it hadn’t popped up.